John Reed (journalist): Journalist

-Reed had determined to become a journalist, and set out to make his mark in New York, a center of the industry.
+Reed had determined to become a journalist and set out to make his mark in New York.
 Reed made use of a valuable contact from Harvard, Lincoln Steffens, who was establishing a reputation as a muckraker.
-He appreciated Reed's skills and intellect at an early date.
-Steffens landed his young admirer an entry-level position on The American Magazine, where he read manuscripts, corrected proofs, and later helped with the composition.
-Reed supplemented his salary by taking an additional job as the business manager of a new short-lived quarterly magazine called Landscape Architecture.
+Steffens quickly appreciated Reed's skills and intellect and landed his young admirer an entry-level position on The American Magazine, where Reed read manuscripts, corrected proofs, and helped with the composition.
+Reed supplemented his salary by taking an additional job as the business manager of a new short-lived quarterly magazine, Landscape Architecture.

 Reed made his home in Greenwich Village, a burgeoning hub of poets, writers, activists, and artists.
 He came to love New York, relentlessly exploring it and writing poems about it.
 His formal jobs on the magazines paid the rent, but it was as a freelance journalist that Reed sought to establish himself.
-He collected rejection slips, circulating an essay and short stories about his six months in Europe, eventually breaking through in The Saturday Evening Post.
+He collected rejection slips, circulating an essay and short stories about his six months in Europe, eventually breaking through in the Saturday Evening Post.
 Within a year, Reed had other work accepted by Collier's, The Forum, and The Century Magazine.
-One of his poems was set to music by composer Arthur Foote.
+One of his poems was set to music by composer Arthur Foote, another by Marion Bauer.
 The editors at The American came to see him as a contributor and began to publish his work.

 Reed's serious interest in social problems was first aroused about this time by Steffens and Ida Tarbell.
 He moved beyond them to a more radical political position than theirs.
-In 1913 he joined the staff of The Masses, edited by Max Eastman.
+In 1913, he joined the staff of The Masses, edited by Max Eastman.
 Reed contributed more than 50 articles, reviews, and shorter pieces to this socialist publication.